zanhsieh/salt-docker-centos7/README.md

 ```

 ## Special thanks
+- All people in this [thread](https://github.com/docker/for-mac/issues/6073)
 - George Chung, for pointing out use /sbin/init as well as shadow minion_id and grains within /etc/salt.
 - Mohamed Lrhazi, for tipping on `yum -y install which` for work around `[ERROR]'cmd.run_stdout'` in salt minion on docker issue.
 The origin post is [here](https://groups.google.com/forum/#!topic/salt-users/6i7Kwdd-xxU)